PaulDuvall/owasp_llm_top10/README.md

 This will securely store your GitHub token in AWS Parameter Store at `/owasp-llm-top10/GITHUB_TOKEN` as a SecureString.

 #### 2. Run the OIDC Setup Script
-You do **not** need to pass your token as an argument or environment variable.
-The setup script will automatically retrieve it from Parameter Store:
+After setting your token, run the OIDC setup script.
+The script will automatically retrieve your token from Parameter Store:

 ```bash
 ./scripts/setup_oidc.sh --region us-east-1 --github-org YOUR_ORG --repo-name YOUR_REPO